Tennis Elbow Symptoms Glastonbury

 What to Do Next

-Tennis Elbow is a type of tendonitis, but without treatment, it can eventually turn into tendinosis, in which the affected tendon starts to break down on its own without being able to repair itself.
+Tennis elbow is a type of tendonitis, but without treatment, it can eventually turn into tendinosis, in which the affected tendon starts to break down on its own without being able to repair itself.
 Thankfully, there is a lot you can do before this point.
-To get ahead of the condition and save yourself a lot of pain in the future, you should schedule an appointment with a doctor right away.
-This will allow them to diagnose the condition and recommend treatment.
+To get ahead of the condition and save yourself a lot of pain in the future, you should schedule an appointment right away.
+This will allow us to diagnose the condition and recommend treatment.

 To schedule an appointment at the New England Stem Cell Institute and take your first step toward a more comfortable tomorrow, contact us today.